 Further information is set out in the documentation provided to artists admitted to participate in the Florence Biennale (Regulation, art.
 9).

 Transportation and customs clearance costs are not included in the participation fee.
 Participating artists shall provide for shipping, transportation, and customs clearance of their artworks at their expense.
 Artists are free to choose the means of transport and related companies at their sole responsibility; Florence Biennale is not obliged to act as an intermediary.
 Customs clearance can be a complex and lengthy process in Italy.
 Therefore, the Organiser does not recommend using express couriers, because they do not guarantee a correct management of customs clearance in Italy.
 On the contrary, the Organiser recommends using professional art logistic services.
 The Organiser will send to all participating artists a specific documentation about logistics, including recommended procedures and information about delivery/collection of artworks.

 Participating artists can choose whether they (or their representatives) prefer to install/dismantle artworks personally or if they would like to ask the Florence Biennale Staff to take care of installation/dismantling.
 This service is included in the participation fee for simple setups (accrochage).
 Complex setups need to be submitted to the Organising Secretariat in order to evaluate their feasibility and cost.
 In any case, please send us a project or scheme about the installation of your artworks.

 All exhibiting artists are more than welcome to do so, of course, but it is up to them to decide whether they will be present or not.
-However, they are kindly requested to inform the Florence Biennale Organising Secretariat about their decision no later than 18 September 2019.

 The Florence Biennale has entered a partnership agreement with the Firenze Convention & Visitors Bureau in order to allow the exhibiting artists to take advantage of special room rates during the days in which the biennial takes place.